tiny-express/native/README.md

 This project is also useful for new developers in practical programming

 ### Standard Library
-- General (length, append, join, segment, sort & search)
+- General (length, append, join, segment, sort, search)
 - Compression (gzip)
 - Cryptography (md5, sha1, base64)
 - Datetime (time format)